dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 The package [cassandra] version [1.0.4-2.2.5] has been added to DC/OS
 ```

-Adding a package will eventually ensure that all the resources it needs to run as a service will be available, such as executables, tarballs, or Docker images.
+As mentioned above, in a future DC/OS release, adding a package will ensure that all the resources it needs to run as a service will be available, such as executables, tarballs, or Docker images.
 However, in this release resources are not included in the package file.

 ## Start

-Once a package has been added to your cluster, you can deploy it with `experimental service start`.
+Once a package has been added to your cluster, you can start it with `experimental service start`.
 Let's launch both of the packages we added in the last section:

 ```
 $ dcos experimental service start helloworld